ZTiKnl/IDA-BGS/README.md

 This plugin reads this event (FSDjump), and ONLY this event, gathers system/faction data, and pushes JSON formatted data to a webapi.
 [The webapi can be found here](https://github.com/ZTiKnl/IDA-BGS-API)

-## What it can do:
+## What else can it do:
 Whenever a user completes a mission, it can gather data about INF gains and push JSON formatted data to a webapi.
 This is an *optional* feature, OPT-IN, which means users do not participate, unless they manually place a checkmark in the settings tab.

 ## How to use:
 1. Clone the repo to the EDMC plugin folder, or download and unzip to the EDMC plugin folder
    (default: `c:\Users\%USERNAME%\AppData\Local\EDMarketConnector\plugins`)
 2. Request API key on webinterface
 3. Start up EDMC
 4. Insert API key into plugin by going to File -> Settings, tab IDA-BGS, enter/paste the key, and hit OK
+5. Optional: add checkmark to approve INF data packages

 There is an extra row in the main window of EDMC, labeled IDA-BGS.
 This row can have 4 different values: